MapMyTracks/api-v3/README.md

 curl -u <client_id>:<client_secret> https://www.mapmytracks.com/api3/oauth/token -d 'grant_type=authorization_code&redirect_uri=<redirect_url>&code=<code>'
 ```

 5. When the access token expires, call `https://www.mapmytracks.com/api3/oauth/token` with `grant_type=refresh_token` and your `refresh_token` to obtain a new access token.
+Please note, as well as issuing a new access token, the system also issues a new refresh token that should be used on the next call.
+The refresh token that was supplied is expired and cannot be used again.

 ```
 # Example cURL to obtain an access token with a refresh token